MPO approves study of arterial roads

-BISMARCK, N.D. - The Metropolitan Planning Organization signed a contract with Gorrondona for the 2020 pavement study that will check 340 centerline miles of roads in the MPO area and Bismarck.
+The Metropolitan Planning Organization signed a contract with Gorrondona for the 2020 pavement study that will check 340 centerline miles of roads in the MPO area and Bismarck.

 The study is scheduled to last until the end of the year.